-On Wednesday, March 14, prospective graduate students can visit K-State, interview with Student Life departments/offices that have openings for the 2018-2019 academic year, and meet faculty within your program of interest.
+Prospective graduate students can visit K-State, interview with Student Life departments/offices that have openings for the 2019-2020 academic year, and meet faculty within your program of interest.
 The K-State visit day will be Wednesday, March 20, 2019.
 Virtual interviews will be made available to those who cannot physically attend the visit day.

-View the schedule for the day and the graduate assistantship opportunities available.
-You will be asked to rank your assistantship preferences, submit a resume, and a cover letter when you register for one of the two visit days.
+You will be asked to rank your assistantship preferences, submit a resume, and a cover letter when you register for the visit days.
 Departments/offices will then review interested candidates and select who they would like to interview.
 You will receive a personalized interview schedule a week prior to your visit day.

 If you are ready to apply for your graduate program, visit the Graduate School website to learn about the process and get started today.
 Note: you do not have to be accepted prior to attending a visit day.

 Visit our website, k-state.edu/vpsl for more information about the division's departments.
 All departments within the Division of Student Life accept the general position application.